AAosZ/Portfolio/README.md

 # Portfolio
 Heyo~
-This repository is a collection of all my projects sorted by year.
+This repository is a collection of all my projects.